easierdata/EASIER-WEBSITE-V2/_drafts/example-draft.md

 ## Conclusion

-We demonstrated that it's possible to enrich the STAC specification with IPFS CIDs so that geographic data can be retrieved from decentralized storage systems.
-With CIDs, the source data can be fetched from storage providers in the [Filecoin](https://filecoin.io/ "Filecoin Homepage") ecosystem as well as any node on the IPFS network.
+We demonstrated that it's possible to enrich the STAC specification with IPFS CIDs to retrieve geographic data from decentralized storage systems.
+With CIDs, the source data can be fetched from storage providers in the [Filecoin](https://filecoin.io/ "Filecoin Homepage") ecosystem and any node on the IPFS network.

 In our next blog post, we will demonstrate how easy it is to perform a typical geographic workflow using decentralized data and an IPFS-enriched STAC server.